 Our Study Abroad staff can connect you to study abroad programs in virtually any country in the world, as well as work, intern, and volunteer opportunities abroad, including Peace Corps .
 Check out the Study Abroad section of our website or visit the office to start your journey.

+For information on funding your study abroad program, visit the Funding section of our Study Abroad website.
 Funding is also available to undergraduates and graduate students wishing to conduct research abroad.
-See our Funding section for information on numerous fellowships, scholarships, and grants to get you started.
+Learn more about numerous fellowships, scholarships, and grants to get you started.

-Students wishing to pursue an international education on campus may consider a B.A. or minor in International Studies , offered through the College of Liberal Arts and Sciences, or an M.A. in International Studies .
-In addition, students can earn a Latin American Studies certificate , a Certificate in Human Rights , or a Ph.D. in Second Language Acquisition through the Foreign Language Acquisition Research and Education program.
+Students wishing to pursue an international education on campus may consider a B.A. or minor in International Studies , offered through the College of Liberal Arts and Sciences (CLAS).
+In addition, students can earn a certificate or minor in Latin American Studies or Global Health Studies through CLAS.

 The Division of World Languages Literature and Cultures offers 15 foreign languages to UI students.
 IP’s Confucius Institute also offers courses in Chinese language and culture, which are open to UI students and community members.

-IP is the home of 14 Academic Programs and Centers , from the South Asian Studies Program, the Center for Human Rights, the African Studies Program, and more.
+IP is the home of 9 Academic Programs and Centers , including the South Asian Studies Program, the African Studies Program, and more.
 Students can interact with the centers and programs through degree emphasis areas or by attending one of the hundreds of events organized by faculty in the centers and programs.
-Check out our Upcoming Events section to learn more about these and many other exciting international events on campus.
+Check out our Events Calendar to learn more about these and many other exciting international events on campus.

 Through the Center for Student Involvement and Leadership, you can learn about other cultures by joining one of the dozens of multicultural student organizations on campus.